Last Updated on February 5, 2023 by Ellen Christian

 However, if you’re using a more complicated arrangement or even just adding some rocks to your vase, forgo the flower food packets.
 The extra nutrients aren’t necessary and can actually shorten the life of your flowers.

-This is the best cut rose flower food I have ever tried.
+You can try a homemade flower food for roses.
+But, this is the best cut rose flower food I have ever tried.
 Get it here.

 What’s the best way to store cut roses?